-I do not regularly read the New York Daily News, which could be generously described as a tabloid, but two juxtaposed stories in the May 29 edition happened to catch my attention, and not in a good way.
+I don’t regularly read the New York Daily News, which could be generously described as a tabloid, but a story in the May 29 edition happened to catch my attention, and not in a good way.
 To the right is a scan of the page (click for larger version):

 Astrology is a pseudoscience through and through, a superstition based on credulous notions of magical thinking.
 Putting an astrology column on the entertainment page, with comic strips and puzzles, is bad enough.
 But interweaving it with an actual news story, as if it were legitimate information that informed citizens should know about, is inexcusable.
 (This should not be taken to imply that the frenzied pursuit and harassment of celebrities by paparazzi is a legitimate journalistic endeavor in its own right.
 If the tabloids want to write a story worth reading, they could instead be discussing Angelina Jolie’s extensive humanitarian and charitable work on behalf of Third World nations.)